 - Follow the package directions for each specific candy melt.
 The directions will differ.

 - Put your microwave on half power and heat the melts for 30 seconds, stir the melts and repeat until the candy melts, melt.

-- IF your candy melts are melted but gloppy and thick.
-Add coconut oil (or any vegetable oil) in small amounts as you reheat the melts and stir it up.
+- If your candy melts are melted but gloppy and thick add coconut oil in small amounts as you reheat the melts and stir it up.

-- Continue thinning with coconut oil (or any vegetable oil) until you get the consistency you desire.
-Do NOT overdo the oil though or it will take a long time to set.
+- Continue thinning with coconut oil until you get the consistency you desire.
+Be careful not to overdo the oil or it will take a long time to set.